 Another way of sharing templates with your team members is using the mechanism of settings layers that ReSharper uses to store code templates.
 To make templates available to other developers who work on the same shared solution, you can either create new code templates in a team-shared settings layer or copy existing templates to a team-shared settings layer.

-To create a shared code template
+Create a shared code template

 In the Templates Explorer window that appears, click one of the tabs to choose the type of the template: Live Templates, Surround Templates, or File Templates.